By Canada specialist Jon

 Founded in 1753, Lunenburg was one of Nova Scotia’s first British colonial settlements.
-Wooden buildings, painted in greens, pinks, blues and lobster-red, cluster on a slope overlooking the harbour where fishing vessels come and go.
+Wooden buildings, painted in greens, pinks, blues and lobster-red, cluster on a slope overlooking the harbor where fishing vessels come and go.

 Exploring the town’s quiet streets, you can nip in and out of craft shops and galleries, and eat at restaurants serving seafood chowder, Lunenburg sausage and Solomon Gundy (marinated herrings paired with sour cream).
 You could also visit the Fisheries Museum of the Atlantic, which houses an aquarium and historic fishing schooners.